lgatto/lgatto.github.io/_drafts/cpu-spat-prot-2015.md

 reproduce the analyses.
 Second, the crucial parameter optimisation step is hardly addressed (see the
 [pRoloc software](http://bioconductor.org/packages/release/bioc/html/pRoloc.html)
 and our reference above for details).
-Finally, possibility in an attempt to emphasise novelty in using other algorithms for the first time in such a context, it generally doesn't matter what algorithms is used, as long as it is used adequately (see second point).
+Finally, possibly in an attempt to emphasise novelty in using other algorithms for the first time in such a context, it generally doesn't matter what algorithms is used, as long as it is used adequately (see second point).
 Below is a